DianaCelesteHerrera/Game-Alien/README.md

 # Game-Alien
-game based on apple playgrounds simple and complex functions are used with the help of touch
+game based on apple playgrounds simple and complex functions are used with the help of touch with the help of swift